Can I submit multiple scans of an entire home?

 It is very common that our customers are not just scanning a single room or rooms, but a whole home and as such, they want one CAD file of all the rooms.
 We can merge your scans into a single, global file.

-When you are placing a Scan To CAD order, you will be asked if you want to merge your scans.
-Selecting "yes" means you will receive a single, global CAD file in about 3 business days.
+When you are placing an order, you will be asked if you want to merge your scans.
+Selecting "yes" means you will receive a single, global CAD file.
 Otherwise, each scan will be processed individually.
 Merging is no additional cost and you will receive something like what you see below:

 This model took approximately 8 scans, and was captured in roughly 20 minutes.
 However, depending on the device you're using to capture the space, you may be able to scan it in many less scans, or even a single scan.
 You can learn more about the trade-offs here: How big of a space can I scan?